 Modern parents are rarely accused of spending too little time with their kids.
-According to Pew Research Center, today’s dads and moms log more hours with their children than they did in the 1960s (yes, even working moms, despite all that guilt).
+According to the Pew Research Center, today’s dads and moms log more hours with their children than they did in the 1960s (yes, even working moms, despite all that guilt).

 1. Try a new film spot

-Families with older kids should check out the Cinerama, the famous Paul Allen–owned theater in Belltown that just underwent another renovation and boasts rotating lobby exhibits (Star Wars costumes!), reserved seating and cool concessions.
-More fun flick picks include Pacific Science Center IMAX shows; Seattle’s Central Cinema (try Cartoon Happy Hour on Thursdays); Mommy & Me screenings on Thursday mornings at luxe Lincoln Square Cinemas; or the charming Tacoma Grand Cinema, which offers a classic movie series on Tuesday nights and a free Click!
-Family Flick on the third Saturday of each month (next up, The LEGO Movie).
+Families with older kids should check out Cinerama — when it re-opens later this year following renovations — which boasts rotating lobby exhibits (Star Wars costumes), reserved seating and legendary chocolate popcorn!
+More fun flick picks include Pacific Science Center IMAX shows; Seattle’s Central Cinema (try Cartoon Happy Hour on Thursdays); Mommy & Me screenings Thursday mornings at luxe Lincoln Square Cinemas; or The Grand Cinema, a charming Tacoma spot offering Wednesday morning baby- and sensory-friendly showings, plus a free Family Flick on the third Saturday of each month.

-3. Hit an arcade
+2. Hit the arcade

-4. Walk in the snow together
+3. Walk in the snow together

-5. Consider the cosmos
+4. Consider the cosmos

-6. Wheel-world fun
+5. Wheel-world fun

-7. Get your board game on
+6. Get your board game on

-8. Go on a treasure hunt
+7. Go on a treasure hunt

-9. See a new museum, for free
+8. See a new museum, for free

 10. Go to a show